What Is a Career Path? How to Create Your Own

 You might be wondering what you can do to steer your career in the direction you desire.
 Should you stick to a linear path and seek advancement in a single field, or should you take on diverse roles and explore multiple paths?

-Use the prompts below to chart a career path that aligns with your life vision and reflects your most authentic self.
+Use a career path quiz like the prompts below to chart a path that aligns with your life vision and reflects your most authentic self.
 As new insights and ideas surface, write them down and keep them handy.
 Update this career pathfinder as needed over the course of your career.

 1. Define your vision.